Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Ah, you're right, I don't.
 [He makes a grab at the Eye of Agamotto] But I need that stone, and I don't have time to beat it-

-[The Ancient One (2012) pushes Bruce's astral form out of h
+[The Ancient One (2012) pushes Bruce's astral form out of hi